gferreira/xTools4/Docs/_reference/glyphs/contours/shift.md

 ---
 title     : shift
 layout    : page
+permalink : /reference/dialogs/glyphs/contours/shift

 ---

 Select and shift all points with coordinates smaller / bigger than a given treshold value.